Women allowed into Japan bullfight ring

 A woman has been allowed to enter a Japanese traditional bullfighting ring for the first time after a ban was lifted in a bid to modernise the sport.

-Yuki Araki accompanied her animal on the opening day of the season in Hokkaido island's Yamakoshi district.
+Yuki Araki accompanied her animal on the opening day of the season in Niigata's Yamakoshi district.

 Women had previously been banned once the ring was deemed to have been purified with salt and rice wine.